Ohio College of Podiatric Medicine Joining With Kent State University on Track for This Summer

 Faculty and students of the podiatric college also will have the opportunity to engage in research programs with public health, biomedical sciences and sports medicine.
 Additionally, access to all men’s and women’s sports teams that exist at Kent State and the ability to work with Kent State faculty, trainers and team physicians, and be exposed to a variety of varsity and intramural sports activities, could probably lead to a new area of specialization in the Doctor of Podiatric Medicine program.

-“This is a great opportunity for the OCPM community to be partnered with a high-caliber institution, such as Kent State,” says Ohio College of Podiatric Medicine President Thomas V. Melillo.
+“This is a great opportunity for the OCPM community to be partnered with a high-caliber institution, such as Kent State,” said Ohio College of Podiatric Medicine President Thomas V. Melillo.
 “Our students will have more opportunities in their professional education, such as research, sports medicine, and the ability to pursue dual degrees.
 OCPM will be the only podiatric college associated with a state university, which gives our students an advantage in higher education.”

 The Board of Trustees of both institutions will have separate meetings in March where progress made in the acquisition will be discussed.
 Conversations are ongoing with the appropriate accrediting bodies.

-For more information about Kent State University’s College of Podiatric Medicine in Independence, visit the transition site at www.kent.edu/ocpm.
+For more information about Kent State University’s College of Podiatric Medicine in Independence, Ohio, visit the transition site at www.kent.edu/ocpm.